 Sebastian Bahr

 Sebastian Bahr is a documentary photographer working on medium format film.
-Based in Hamburg, Germany, his practice focuses on rural and peripheral regions — landscapes shaped by history, infrastructure, and daily life beyond metropolitan centers.
+Based in Hamburg, Germany, his practice focuses on rural and peripheral regions — landscapes shaped by history, infrastructure, and everyday life beyond metropolitan centers.

 His work moves beyond spectacle and nostalgia.
 Instead, it seeks to observe how people inhabit and influence their environments — how structures endure, evolve, remain in use, or fall into disrepair as part of ongoing social and economic realities.